SparkPost/support-docs/articles/tech-resources/recipient-validation-sparkpost.md

 description: "Check if email addresses are valid before sending."
 ---

 Recipient Validation checks email addresses to ensure you are sending to valid recipients.
-It runs addresses against a series of tests that catch many common problems:
+It runs addresses through a series of checks that catch many common problems:

 | Reason               | What it means |
 |----------------------|---------------|